Skip to Content (Press Enter)

 Choose the Right Shoes

-Wear shoes or boots that provide good traction, have non-slip soles — such as rubber — and offer a good grip on walking surfaces.
+Wear shoes or boots that provide good traction, have non-slip soles like rubber, and offer a good grip on walking surfaces.
 Avoid wearing: smooth-soled dress shoes, heels or worn-down sneakers.

 Walk Like A Penguin